Lőrinc Mészáros

-His personality generates regular social discourse, because from a gas-fitter close to bankruptcy, Mészáros became the richest man of Hungary in a matter of years – what several analysts explain with him having close ties to high-ranking members of the Fidesz party.
-After the 2010 change of government his wealth annually doubled, and he became the mayor of the village, where his childhood friend current Prime Minister Viktor Orbán, who has since 2010 won several elections, grew up.
-This has led to several media outlets calling him Viktor Orbán's strawperson on a regular basis.
-The significance of this relationship is summarized by Mészáros in 2017: "My fortune is thanks to three factors: God, luck and Viktor Orban."
+Due to the perception that he owes his extreme wealth to his close ties to Fidesz and its leader Viktor Orbán, with whom he was childhood friends, Mészáros is one of the most controversial subjects of contemporary Hungarian social and political discourse.
+Since the 2010 elections, in which Fidesz won a parliamentary supermajority, Mészáros's wealth has doubled annually.
+He is regularly identified as Orbán's strawman.
+Mészáros has acknowledged the significance of his relationship with Orbán, saying in 2017 that "[his] fortune is thanks to three factors: God, luck, and Viktor Orbán."

-Early business
+Early life and business

-Mészáros started his career as a gas-fitter in the early nineties.
-The company started to develop and got more and more important jobs in nearby settlements, working in residential parks and larger buildings.
-In the middle of the 2000s, however, the company received fewer orders and lost most of its market share.
-By 2007 the company was making loss with minimal orders.
+Mészáros, like Orbán, grew up in Felcsút, where they were childhood friends.
+He started his career there as a gas-fitter in the early 1990s.
+The company started to develop and secured important contracts in nearby settlements, working in residential parks and larger buildings.
+In the middle of the 2000s, however, the company began to receive fewer orders and lost most of its market share.
+By 2007, the company was operating at a loss.

-Since 2010 he rapidly accumulated his wealth.
+Since 2010, Mészáros has rapidly accumulated wealth.
 By 2013 he became the 88th richest Hungarian with HUF6.9 billion assets, rising to 23.8 billion in 2016, and to 120 billion by 2017, making him the 5th wealthiest Hungarian.
-According to a report by RTL Klub, in 2016 Mészáros companies, in consortium, had a total public procurement revenue of HUF225 billion.
+According to a report by RTL Klub, in 2016 Mészáros's companies had, as a whole, a total public procurement revenue of HUF225 billion.